After a lifetime of preparation, Charles takes the throne

 Although Camilla played a significant role in the breakup of Charles and Diana, her self-deprecating style and salt-of-the-earth sense of humor eventually won over many Britons.

-Her service was rewarded in February 2022, when Queen Elizabeth II said publicly that it was her “sincere wish” that Camilla should be known as “Queen Consort” after her son succeeded her, answering questions once and for all about her status in the Royal Family.
+Her service was rewarded last February, when Queen Elizabeth II said publicly that it was her “sincere wish” that Camilla should be known as “Queen Consort” after her son succeeded her, answering questions once and for all about her status in the Royal Family.

 Prince Charles Philip Arthur George was born Nov.
 14, 1948, in Buckingham Palace.
 When his mother acceded to the throne in 1952, the 3-year-old prince became the Duke of Cornwall.
 He became Prince of Wales at 20.